openSUSE/virtx/README.md

+# LICENSE

+The code is under the GPLv2 license.
+See LICENSE file for details.

 # virtXD

 The service monitors the state of local VMs via libvirt.

 It has been derived from the inventory-service, which will be replaced by an API backend.
 Note that to run virtXD, serf must be already running.

 get serf source code (tested version 0.8.2) from